 How it Works

 At check-in, pies will be randomly assigned a number and a group.
-There will be two rounds of judging.
-In round one, two judges will agree upon the top two pies from each pie group using the criteria below.
-The selected pies will proceed to round two.
-In round two the judges will score each pie by the percentages below in each of the following categories to arrive at the seven finalist pies.
+There will be three rounds of judging.
+In Round One, six judges will agree upon the top two pies from each pie group using the criteria below.
+The selected pies will proceed to Round Two.
+In Round Two, four judges will score each pie by the percentages below in each of the following categories to arrive at the eight finalist pies.

 - Appearance: 10%